How does health affect hair thickness?

 - B12 helps prevent hair loss

 - B1, B2, Niacin, and Pantothenic acid help to keep hair follicles healthy

 - Folic acid deficiency can lead to decreased hair follicle cell division and growth

 - Vitamin E can help keep the cell membranes of hair follicles healthy

 Hair is over 99% protein and so needs a good supply of amino acids and proteins to ensure good health.
-Thus, a dietary deficiency could be a cause of hair loss, particularly in women.
-Plus, the need for protein and certain vitamins and minerals can put vegetarians at a greater risk as they may lack certain nutrients required to keep hair healthy.
+A diet which lacks protein could therefore be a cause of hair loss, particularly in women.
+Vegetarians may be at a greater risk as they may lack certain proteins and nutrients required to keep hair healthy.

-Alpoecia is the name for a health condition that causes hair loss – alopecia is a form of hair loss which can be temporary, although distressing.
+Alopecia is the name for a health condition that causes hair loss – alopecia is a form of hair loss which may be temporary or permanent, and can be distressing for the individual.
 There are different types of alopecia as shown below: